cmerkosky/worldwalkers-backend/README.md

 # worldwalkers-api
-The backend for the "worldwalkers" app
+The backend for the 'Worldwalkers', a Web version of the classic Canadian board game 'Globetrotters'